MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/clone-sdk-module.md

 ---
 # required metadata

-title: System requirements for e-Commerce developer environments
+title: Modify a starter kit module
-description: This topic lists the system requirements for setting up a Microsoft Dynamic 365 for Commerce e-Commerce developer extensibility environment.
+description: This topic provides information about the set of starter kit modules that the Microsoft Dynamics 365 for Commerce e-Commerce software development kit (SDK) includes for use on an e-Commerce site.
 author: SamJarawan
-manager: JeffBl
+manager: annbe
 ms.date: 08/30/2019
 ms.topic: article
 ms.prod: